Vinnstah/Webshop/Sources/Server/Database modelling.md

 Railroad Ink comes in two versions, each one including two expansions with additional dice sets that add special rules to your games.
 The Blazing Red Edition includes the Lava and Meteor expansions.
 Try to confine the lava coming from the erupting volcano before it destroys your routes, or deal with the havoc brought by the meteor strikes and mine the craters for precious ore.
 These special rules can spice up things and make each game play and feel different.

 Each box allows you to play from 1 to 6 players, and if you combine more boxes, you can play with up to 12 players (or more).
-The only limit to the number of players is the number of boards you have!', 'https://www.dragonslair.se/images/53107/original', 225, 'Games', 'Board Games', 'RRI101');
+The only limit to the number of players is the number of boards you have!', 'https://www.dragonslair.se/images/53107/original', 225, 'Board Games', 'Classics', 'RRI101');

+INSERT INTO products(title, description, image_url, price, category, sub_category, sku)
+VALUES('The Brothers War Set Booster Display', '
+• 30 The Brothers War Set Boosters—the best MTG boosters to open just for fun
+• 12 Magic: The Gathering cards per booster
+• 1–5 cards of rarity Rare or higher in every pack
+• Traditional Foil card and Art Card in every pack
+• Travel back in time to command powerful artifacts and giant robots

+The Brothers War Set Booster Box contains 30 The Brothers War Set Boosters.
+Each Set Booster contains 12 Magic cards, 1 Art Card, and 1 token/ad card or card from The List (a special card from Magics history—found in 25% of packs).

+Every pack includes a combination of 1–5 card(s) of rarity Rare or higher and 3–7 Uncommon, 3–6 Common, and 1 Land cards.
+Traditional Foil Land replaces basic land in 20% of Set Boosters.
+Foil-Stamped Signature Art Card replaces Art Card in 10% of Set Boosters.
+Traditional Foil Borderless Mythic Rare Planeswalker in 1% of boosters.', 'https://www.dragonslair.se/images/93745/original', 1695, 'Magic: The Gathering', 'Displays', 'TBW101');